-Batch/Lot may also be used as a data attribute in conjunction with an SSCC [AI (00)] and a CONTENT [AI (02)] in order to indicate that the SSCC contains GTINs of a specific batch/lot.
-For this reason, LotParameter is defined for use within the URI query string.
+Batch/Lot, which is defined as a key-qualifier in sections 4.5 and 4.6, may also be used as a data attribute in conjunction with an SSCC [AI (00)] and a CONTENT [ AI (02) ] in order to indicate that the SSCC contains GTINs of a specific batch/lot.
+For this reason, lotParameter is defined for use within the URI query string.

-LotParameter = lot-code "=" lot-value
+lotParameter = lot-code "=" lot-value